This post may contain affiliate links. If you click and buy something that I recommend, I might receive a small commission.

 Every year, as soon as the weather gets warm, I start seeing photos of shaved corgis popping up on social media.
+You might be asking yourself, “Should I shave my corgi?”

 It’s a trend that I have seen grow in popularity over the last couple of years.